Hamry (Klatovy District): Geography

 Hamry is located about 22 km southwest of Klatovy and 59 km southwest of Plzeň.
-It lies in the Bohemian Forest, on the border with Germany.
+It lies in the Bohemian Forest mountain range, on the border with Germany.
 The highest point is the top of the mountain Ostrý at 1293 m above sea level, located on the Czech-German border.
 The Úhlava River flows through the municipality.

-Most of the Nýrsko Reservoir is located in the municipal territory.
+Most of Nýrsko Reservoir is located in the municipal territory.
 It was built in 1964–1969 and has a 36 m high stone dam.
 It serves as a source of drinking water for the region.

 History

 The first written mention of Hamry is from 1429.
 Between 1524 and 1535, one of the first hammer mills in the Bohemian Forest was founded here.
 After that, other hammer mills began to be built here, which processed the iron ore mined in the vicinity, and the village developed.
 Glass smelters, glass grinding plants, mills and sawmills were also established here.

 Hamry had a German-speaking majority.
 After World War II, the Germans were expelled and the population significantly dropped.